AubreyHewes/react-static-yarn-workspaces-build-error/README.md

 cd ..
 ````

-Using this repo `git checkout tags/step2` and skip to "Then run" else
+_Using this repo? `git checkout tags/step2` and skip to "Then run" else_

 ````shell
 yarn init --yes --private